 Taxation Advice Service for Solicitors and Accountants

 TaxTalk provides tax advice for other professionals who do not have tax expertise in house.
-We can take on ad hoc assignments or become involved in the project.
-Solicitors and accountants are not always used to dealing with Revenue on very technical areas of tax and they may require a second opinion on the tax treatment of specific tax items.
-We deal with the Irish Tax Authorities on a day to day basis and have built up useful contacts that can assist us as tax agents.
-A for accounts purposes, or during an audit.
+We can take on ad hoc assignments or become involved in a project.
+Solicitors and accountants may not have inhouse tax expertise and may require a tax opinion on the tax treatment of specific items.
+We deal with the Irish Tax Authorities on a day to day basis and have built up useful knowledge and contacts that can assist you.

 Revenue Tax Audits

-We deal with many tax audits every month of the year for many different types of businesses, this broad experience allows us to compare different cases and set precedents for other audits so that there is a consistent approach across all audits.
+We deal with tax audits for many types of business, this experience allows us to compare different cases and set precedents for other audits so that there is a proven approach for dealing with your audit.